wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 * The plugin was released.

 == Upgrade Notice ==

+= 2.3.1 =
+Slight CSS improvements, tested successfully with WordPress 4.2

+= 2.3 =
+Refactored.
+Please update the settings of the widget after upgrading the plugin

 = 2.2.2 =
 Successfully tested with WordPress 4.1, fixed a minor bug